California Labor Laws Guide

 First on our list are regulations concerning wages.

-The state of California does not rely on the Federal Minimum Wage, and uses its own state legislation to place restrictions around minimum employee earnings.
+The state of California doesn’t rely on the Federal Minimum Wage and uses its state legislation to place restrictions around minimum employee earnings.

 The US Department of Labor defines a tipped employee as someone who “engages in an occupation in which he or she customarily and regularly receives more than $30 per month in tips.

-As such, many states allow employers to pay their tipped workers a special, reduced minimum wage, which cannot be lower than the federally prescribed amount of $2.13.
+As such, many states allow employers to pay their tipped workers a special, reduced minimum wage, which cannot be lower than the federally prescribed amount of $2.13 per hour.

-This is not the case in California, as it does not allow employers to pay their tipped employees at a rate lower than minimum wage.
+This is not the case in California, as it does not permit employers to pay their tipped employees at a rate lower than the minimum wage, which currently stands at $16.50.

 Food delivery tips in California